-I am wondering how can I correct my pupils legs kick?
-One of the new kids on my team this year is now able to swim freestyle, but her kick is still incorrect.
+I am wondering how can I correct my pupil's leg kick.
+One of the new kids on my team this year can now swim freestyle, but her kick is still incorrect.
 She is bending her knees and kicking from them rather than her hips.
 I have attempted to correct her multiple times at each practice, but her kick never changes.

 I also don't want her to start a bad swimming habit.
 Is there anything else that I can do to correct her kick?
 Any advice would be greatly appreciated!

 I’m completely with you on this one!
-There is nothing more frustrating than explaining and demonstrating until you are blue in the face, and still your swimmer continues to swim as if they have not heard a word.
+Nothing is more frustrating than explaining and demonstrating until you are blue in the face, and your swimmer still continues to swim as if they have not heard a word.

-Get her to practice the kick sitting on the poolside looking at her legs and kick on her back with a swim noodle under her arms, head up slightly, once again looking at her legs.
-Quite often children that find it difficult to process verbal instruction find it very easy to process and copy something they can see.
+Get her to practice the kick sitting on the poolside, looking at her legs and kick on her back with a swim noodle under her arms, head up slightly, once again looking at her legs.
+Often, children that find it difficult to process verbal instruction find it very easy to process and copy something they can see.

-If after all this you are still at a loss then good old fashioned patience will prevail.
+f you are still at a loss after all this, good old-fashioned patience will prevail.
 I have seen it over the years so many times, you think a pupil will never be able to perform a stroke correctly and then after a while, sometimes a couple of years, it all falls into place.

-You have to concede sometimes that some children just do not have the ability to do what you are asking of them at their current age, no matter how hard they try for you.
-Then they reach an age when something suddenly clicks into place and your years of patience and careful teaching pay off.
+You have to concede sometimes that some children cannot do what you are asking of them at their current age, no matter how hard they try for you.
+Then they reach an age when something suddenly clicks into place, and your years of patience and careful teaching pay off.

-I read with interest (if not sympathy) the contribution from the teacher whose young pupil could just not keep her legs straight when performing frontcrawl leg kick after numerous attempts at finding a solution to the problem.
+I read with interest (if not sympathy) the contribution from the teacher whose young pupil could not keep her legs straight when performing front crawl leg kick after numerous attempts at finding a solution to the problem.

 And therein actually lie’s the problem.
 You are trying to solve the problem before you remove it.

-With patience, you will find this exercise quite achievable (after initially getting a rather surprised look), although keep an eye out for the legs sinking a little, especially if your swimmer tends to hold a high head position.
+With patience, you will find this exercise quite achievable (after initially getting a rather surprised look).
+However, keep an eye out for the legs sinking a little, especially if your swimmer tends to hold a high head position.